-Dealing with your HR and Employment Law challenges can involve an endless amount of time, resource, money and paperwork.
+Dealing with your HR and employment law challenges can involve an endless amount of time, resource, money and paperwork.

 Do you know how to handle complex grievances?
 Are you aware of the procedure to follow if an employee commits an act of gross misconduct?
 Do you know whether you can dismiss someone who is on long-term sick leave?

-So, rather than muddle your way through and get it wrong, outsourcing Employment Law to experts can minimise the risks of Employment Tribunals claims and give you the confidence and support you need to deal with all your day-to-day workplace challenges.
+If not, rather than muddle your way through and get it wrong, outsourcing Employment Law to experts can minimise the risks of Employment Tribunals claims and give you the confidence and support you need to deal with all your day-to-day workplace challenges.

 It’s a cheaper alternative to delving deep into your pockets to hire a team of HR and Employment Law experts and giving them all the resources and space they need.
-Outsourcing Employment Law on a fixed fee service means you know your costs and can budget accordingly.
-This is a stark difference to using a solicitor.

 Group HR Director, Cranswick Plc